nasa/cumulus-template-deploy/docker/README.md

 Note: this only works if the deployment container is the most recently started container.
 If you're working with other docker containers, you'll have to set `CONTAINER_ID` to the correct container id.

-This will copy all of the files used for deployment to a `deploy/` folder so you can view them.
+This will copy all of the files used for deployment to a `deploy/` folder so you can view and use them for future deployments.
 These files can be used to configure and update your deployment from your local machine.

 ## Teardown